nhuang03/ifarith-compiler/discussion.md

 In answering this question, you must use specific examples that you got from running the compiler and generating an output.

+I think there is no redundant passes.
+Every stage has its own use in practical.
+The reason why it may look redundant is that we are not really passing big programs into it.
+We are just passing very simple functions into it.
+So eavey step looks almost the same.

 [ Question 4 ]

 This is a larger project, compared to our previous projects.
 This